 Next week a major new book will be published on the subject of dietary fat and why it’s good for you.
 It’s called The Big Fat Surprise: Why Butter, Meat and Cheese Belong in a Healthy Diet by Nina Teicholz.
-Long time Joe Pastry readers know that this is a drum I’ve been pounding for several years now, and I’m very pleased to see that Ms. Teicholz has done some serious research on this important subject.
+Long time Joe Pastry readers know that this is a drum I’ve been beating for several years now, and I’m very pleased to see that Ms. Teicholz has done some serious research on this important subject.
 A feature was published about it in Friday’s Wall Street Journal.
 However because some readers will have trouble accessing it behind the WSJ‘s paywall, I’m going to quote it at length.

 Our distrust of saturated fat can be traced back to the 1950s, to a man named Ancel Benjamin Keys, a scientist at the University of Minnesota.
 Dr. Keys was formidably persuasive and, through sheer force of will, rose to the top of the nutrition world—even gracing the cover of Time magazine—for relentlessly championing the idea that saturated fats raise cholesterol and, as a result, cause heart attacks.